 changing a job to their disadvantage

 offering them different (and unfair) terms and conditions, compared to other employees.

 ‘Workplace rights’ can be given a broad interpretation and it is important to carefully consider your legal options before making a claim.
 Contact us and get legal advice before you make an application.

-You may also have the option of making a complaint to the Australian Human Rights Commission or the Anti-Discrimination Board of New South Wales.
+You may also have the option of making a complaint to the Australian Human Rights Commission or the Anti-Discrimination Board in your State or Territory.